Under what circumstances will the circuit breaker of Low Voltage Switch Cabinet and Drawer Cabinet be triggered?

 4. Manual Intervention and Isolation:

-Safety extends beyond automated responses.
-The Low Voltage Switch Cabinet, Drawer Cabinet allows for manual intervention when necessary.
+Low Voltage Switch Cabinet, Drawer Cabinet allows for manual intervention when necessary.
 Operators can trigger the circuit breakers for controlled shutdowns, isolating specific components for maintenance, repairs, or modifications without compromising the overall system.

 5. Interlocking Mechanisms: